MatthewObi/template/TUTORIAL.rst

 Methods
 -------

 There are some functions that have a strong association with a struct.
+These functions are referred to as methods.
+Methods are special functions which implicitly take a pointer to a struct as the first argument (called 'this').

 The syntax for defining a method is similar to defining a function: